jeffogata/sake-docs/docs/source/working-with-sake/element-tags-and-csharp.rst

 ``log`` is part of a library of custom elements that is defined in the Sake project.
 You can also create your own elements, which is documented in another page.

-The following ``.makefile`` illustrates the basics of working with element tags and can be run using the ``build.cmd`` file from :doc:`/getting-started/index`.
+The following ``.shade`` illustrates the basics of working with element tags and can be run using the ``build.cmd`` file from :doc:`/getting-started/index`.
 Sake requires at least one target, so we define one here named ``#default``.
 Targets are explained in detail later in the documentation.

 Interesting things to note: